Con Air: Plot

-The inmates plan to land at Lerner Airfield, a remote desert airstrip, and transfer onto another plane owned by Cindino and his cartel.
+The inmates agree to land at Lerner Airfield, a desert airstrip, and transfer onto another plane owned by Cindino and his cartel.
 Poe finds Pinball's corpse trapped in the landing gear and writes a message to Larkin on the body before throwing it out.
 Larkin learns of the news and heads to Lerner after contacting the National Guard.
-Bedford, raiding the cargo, discovers Poe's identity when reading his parole letter and finding the stuffed rabbit Poe intends to give to his daughter, forcing Poe to kill him.
+Bedford, raiding the cargo, discovers Poe's identity, forcing Poe to kill him.

 The Jailbird is grounded at Lerner, with no sign of the transfer aircraft.
-Poe warns the others of Cindino's past acts of deceit and betrayal, and thus Grissom orders the others to fuel up the plane and get it ready for takeoff.
+Grissom orders the others to fuel up the plane and prepare for takeoff.
 Poe leaves to find Baby-O a syringe to give him insulin, meeting Larkin and informing him of the situation.
-They discover Cindino planning to escape on a hidden private jet, which Larkin sabotages.
+They discover Cindino attempting to escape on a hidden private jet, which Larkin sabotages by lowering a crane arm onto it.
 Grissom executes Cindino by igniting the plane's fuel.
-Meanwhile, Greene meets a little girl, but resists the urge to kill her.

-As the other inmates prepare the plane, Johnny 23 spots a National Guard convoy approaching and gives the alarm.
-The inmates find a cache of fully loaded shotguns and rifles in the cargo hold and prepare an ambush.
-As the National Guard arrives, the inmates launch an assault, resulting in a number of casualties, but Larkin defends the surviving troops using a bulldozer as a makeshift shield, while the surviving inmates flee back onto the Jailbird and take flight.
+Greene meets a little girl playing tea party near the hangar and is tempted to kill her, but he resists his homicidal urges.
+Johnny 23 spots a National Guard convoy approaching and gives the alarm.
+As the National Guard arrives, the inmates launch an enormous assault, resulting in various casulties, but Larkin uses a bulldozer as a makeshift shield.
+The surviving inmates return to the Jailbird and take flight.

 Poe's identity is revealed when Bedford's body is found.
-Grissom is about to execute him and Baby-O, when Larkin and Malloy arrive in attack helicopters, damaging the Jailbird's fuel tank.
-Though Larkin orders the plane to land at McCarran International Airport, Swamp Thing is forced to land it on the Las Vegas Strip, causing mass destruction and killing Johnny 23.
-Grissom, Diamond Dog, and Swamp Thing escape on a fire truck, pursued by Poe and Larkin on police motorcycles; the chase leads to the deaths of all three escapees.
-Poe and Larkin form a friendship before the former meets his daughter for the first time and gives her the bunny.
-As the surviving inmates are apprehended, the only one unaccounted for is Garland Greene, who gambles in a casino.
+Baby-O takes the blame and is shot by Grissom, when Larkin and Sims' partner, Duncan Malloy, arrive in attack helicopters, damaging the Jailbird's fuel tank.
+Poe takes command of the cockpit, and Larkin instructs him to have the plane land at McCarran International Airport, but Swamp Thing is forced to land it on the Las Vegas Strip, causing mass destruction and killing Johnny 23.
+Grissom, Jones, and Swamp Thing escape on a fire truck, pursued by Poe and Larkin on police motorcycles; the chase results in the deaths of all three escapees.
+Poe reunites with his family and the surviving inmates are apprehended, except for Greene, who gambles in a casino.